-- reserve part of its network capacity for the transmission of the GITV broadcast channels; and - transmit complementary services alongside the GI TV broadcast channels, in particular accessibility services to enable appropriate access for end-users with disabilities, and data supporting connected television services and EPGs.
+- reserve part of its network capacity for the transmission of the GI TV broadcast channels; and - transmit complementary services alongside the GI TV broadcast channels, in particular accessibility services to enable appropriate access for end-users with disabilities, and data supporting connected television services and EPGs.

-3.1 Network capacity and technical parameters
+2.1 Network capacity and technical parameters

 An undertaking of a TV platform subject to 'must carry' obligations is required to carry the identified GI TV broadcast channels on its TV platform, as indicated by the MCA.
-This entails that the undertaking, providing an electronic communications network and service used for the distribution of TV broadcast channels to the public, makes available part of its network capacity for the transmission of the GI TV broadcast channels and related complementary services (see section 3.2 below), to its end-users.
+This entails that the undertaking providing an electronic communications network and service used for the distribution of TV broadcast channels to the public, makes available part of its network capacity for the transmission of the GI TV broadcast channels and related complementary services (see Section 2.2 below) to its end-users.